 If you thought the laundry was the most boring room of the house, think again!
 Today we explore this small but oh-so-stylish laundry featuring 2 different panelled walls, herringbone tile floor, a sliding barn door, brushed brass tapware and bold pop of colour.

 Laundries don’t get much more stylish than this!
-Let’s take a look around with Rachel Turner, owner and director of Front Porch Properties.
+Let’s take a look around with Rachael Turner, owner and director of Front Porch Properties.

 Related article: Sage green and marble laundry and mudroom oozing modern farmhouse vibes